perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 Analyze program vulnerability, performance problems

 - Extravis - software (one of suggested reads - 3, not referenced)
-- Atlantis - assembly (one of suggested reads - 4, not referenced)
+- Atlantis - assembly (one of suggested reads - 4, referenced)
-- Critical Section Investigator - java (one of suggested reads - 5, not referenced)
+- Critical Section Investigator - java (one of suggested reads - 5, referenced)

+On one hand program representation and visualization have an effect how comprehensible the program is and thus how efficient someone could be to perform a task on it [non referenced paper].
+On the other hand traces prove efficient for detecting vulnerabilities and performance issues.

 ## 4. Major Issues